anathema/anathema_legacy/README.md

 > IntelliJ IDEA users best run this outside of the IDE, else it might not pick up all changes.

 1. Run ``gradlew createModule``
-2. In ``settings.gradle``, add your module name.
-4. Regenerate your IDE's workspace as per the "Developing with..." sections above.
+2. Regenerate your IDE's workspace as per the "Developing with..." sections above.
-5. [Eclipse Only] Import the project.

 Deployment
 ==========